japanoise/gomacs/HACKING.md

 Minor modes are stored as a simple map of strings to booleans, for fairly fast access.
 They can be toggled with the command `toggle-mode`, and you can view the current buffer's activated modes with the `show-modes` command.
-Here are the modes implemented in the Go code:

-- `terminal-title-mode` - use an escape sequence to set the terminal title.
-- `line-number-mode` - display line numbers on the left edge of the buffer.
-- `auto-indent-mode` - copy indentation from previous line when inserting a newline.
-- `tilde-mode` - draw `vi`-style blue tildes on lines outside the file.
+See the README for the list of modes and what they do.